Is Weetabix a healthy choice, are the calories in Weetabix and the fat content low? We investigate one of the nation’s favourite cereals.

 Fibre in Weetabix

-As well as being a great high protein, low calorie breakfast idea, Weetabix also provides children and adults alike with a great source of fibre as they contain 3.8g per portion.
+Weetabix also provides children and adults alike with a great source of fibre as they contain 3.8g per portion.
+This makes it perfect for all those looking to improve their digestion, as well as include more protein and fewer calories in their diet.

 According to the NHS, eating a diet that’s rich in roughage has multiple health benefits.
 The consumption of fibre is associated with a lower risk of heart disease, strokes, type 2 diabetes and bowel cancer.
 Fibre can alleviate constipation too by helping bind stools so they can pass through the intestines quicker.